Teldh/edurell/PR interactive editing/encode_v2_client-master/README.md

 # EncodeWeb
-Encode on Web
-Encode on Web is an Application that supports the editing and management of Prerequisite Concept Maps, via browser.
+Encode  Web is an Application that supports the editing and management of Prerequisite Concept Maps, via browser.

 # Installation